 - Attempt to extinguish a small, controlled fire with equipment on site without endangering facility personnel and equipment.
-This equipment includes a fire hose reel or suitable fire extinguisher. - Report any potentially dangerous fire to Triple Zero ('000') and request the fire brigade, providing all information they require (i.e. your name, fire location, type, size, etc.) - As soon as possible notify the Waste Coordinator West (DRC) of the incident and provide an update of the action initiated to date. - Keep all unauthorised people away from the area on fire whilst protecting personal safety. - Provide any requested assistance to Emergency Services IF SAFE TO DO SO. - Waste Coordinator West (DRC) will report the details of the fire on an Incident Notification Report and refer that to the Manager Resource Recovery & Efficiency (DRC).
+This equipment includes a fire hose reel or suitable fire extinguisher. - Report any potentially dangerous fire to Triple Zero ('000') and request the fire brigade, providing all information they require (i.e. your name, fire location, type, size, etc.) - As soon as possible notify the Waste Coordinator West (DRC) of the incident and provide an update of the action initiated to date. - Contact Weighbridge operator to stop incoming Vehicles towards incident. - Keep all unauthorised people away from the area on fire whilst protecting personal safety. - Provide any requested assistance to Emergency Services IF SAFE TO DO SO. - Waste Coordinator West (DRC) will report the details of the fire on an Incident Notification Report and refer that to the Manager Resource Recovery & Efficiency (DRC).